Rinky6767/HTML---CSS-Mini-Project---HTML---CSS-Mini-Project---1qjl7uhz9ls6/README.md

  Developed Using Visual Studio Code.

  # Installing
- * You can clone the repository, use the commad: git clone url;
+ * You can clone the repository, using the command: git clone url;

- * You can View the Website [Here] (https://master--clinquant-donut-eedc49.netlify.app/)
+ * You can View the Website [Here](https://master--clinquant-donut-eedc49.netlify.app/)